6.0

 6.0.17

-Increased the fetchsize parameter configuration.
+Added the fetchsize parameter configuration.

-Log in to the decision-making system as the admin and choose System Management > Data Connection > Data Connection Management > New Data Connection.
+1. Log in to a FineBI project as the admin and choose System Management > Data Connection > Data Connection Management.
+Choose Create > Folder, and you can use folders to classify and manage data connections, as shown in the following figure.

 Data Connection Name

-Name of the data connection (name it as you like.)
+Name of the data connection (Name it as you like.)

 Driver